SmCTwelve/f1/README.md

 `node data <create | -c>`

 Backs up the existing `stats.json` file in the root `/data` directory if it exists, then fetches all team and driver data from scratch, creating a new file.
-This involves making many requests for the Ergast API and processing the results and should be used only when all data needs to be updated.
+This involves making many requests to the Ergast API and processing the results and should be used only when all data needs to be updated.

 `node data <update | -u [all|results]>`

-`update all` or `-a` is similar to `create` but only fetches data for each team such as driver stats, not the team data itself as this is unlikely to change.
+`update all` or `-a` is similar to `create` but only fetches data for each team such as driver stats, not the team data itself as this is unlikely to change and doesn't make a new file.

 `update results` or `-r` only fetches stats for each driver within a team, such as points, wins and poles.
 It does not fetch the teams or drivers themselves, only replaces existing values.